kilinc89/qrios/README.md

 ### `summary`

-App creates random landscape or potrait images between 100 to 500 count.\
+App creates random landscape or portrait images between 100 to 500 count.\
 When user click a image,it pops up and overlays to screen.\
 If user click again after overlay popup, it disappears